ChieftainY2k/raspberry-garda/README.md

 **Intro**

+This project goal is to run a Kerberos-io (https://github.com/kerberos-io/) instance
-Kerberos-io (https://github.com/kerberos-io/) in a dockerized Raspberry Pi 3 environment with local camera stream (with RaspiCam)
+in a dockerized environment on Raspberry Pi 3 hardware and use native Raspberry Camera Module.

+This project is a proof-of-concept.

 **Installation**